shshemi/tabiew/README.md

 # Tabiew

-Tabiew is a lightweight TUI application to view and query tabular data files, such as CSV, TSV, and parquet.
+Tabiew is a lightweight TUI application that allows users to view and query tabular data files, such as CSV, Parquet, Arrow, and ...

 ![Image Alt text](/images/screenshot.png "Screenshot")